PIANO TRIO ARCHAEOLOGY

 Please help us to continue our Piano Trio Archaeology research and to reviving works which are unduly neglected - THANK YOU for your continued support!

-English Piano Trios - World-first recordings of piano trios by Rutland Boughton, Samuel Coleridge-Taylor, James Cliffe Forrester, Rosalind Ellicott, and Harry Waldo Warner.
+English Piano Trios - (Available Now) World-first recordings of piano trios by Rutland Boughton, Samuel Coleridge-Taylor, James Cliffe Forrester, Rosalind Ellicott, and Harry Waldo Warner.
 Musicweb International Recording of the Month - January 2020

-Romantic Piano Trios - Rare recordings of piano trios by William Hurlstone, Miriam Hyde, Max d'Ollone, and Dag Wiren.
+Romantic Piano Trios - (Available Now) Rare recordings of piano trios by William Hurlstone, Miriam Hyde, Max d'Ollone, and Dag Wiren.
 Musicweb International Recording of the Year 2013.

 2020 TAM SUBSCRIPTION SERIES